moktavizen/moktavizen.github.io/index.md

 - Created custom dark theme for JDownloader using design programs like Canva, GIMP, and Inkscape.
 - Open-sourced the project, with [100+ stars on GitHub](https://github.com/moktavizen/material-darker-jdownloader).

+**Floaty UI: Vanilla CSS**

+- Created custom UI mod for Zen Browser using CSS to change various UI component look and feel.
+- Open-sourced the project, with [20+ stars on GitHub](https://github.com/moktavizen/floaty-ui).

 ## EDUCATION

 **Politeknik Elektronika Negeri Surabaya: October, 2024**